 To convert a presentation into a video using PowerPoint 2010, click Save & Send from the File menu and then select Create a video from the options that open on the right.
 You will be presented with various options regarding video, including video quality, size, etc. Choose the options you need.
 This choice of options will directly affect the video file size.
 PowerPoint currently only supports WMV (Windows Media Video) format.
 However, this is not a problem as it is not very difficult to convert the file from this format to other video formats and software is widely available for this.

-If you don’t have PowerPoint 2010 available, then third party software will help you in this regard.
-You will need third party software for this.
+If you don’t have PowerPoint 2010 available, then third-party software will help you in this regard.
+You will need third-party software for this.

-Here are some free software:
+Here is some free software:

 – Power DVD point light